edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 in the terminal to connect to it via REPL or by running ``edgedb ui`` to connect using the UI.

-Now, let's get the documentation ready to send to OpenAI!
+Now, let's get the documentation ready!

 Convert documentation into a unified format